AudioTool - Online Manual

 2013-06-15T11:34:13 2013-06-15T11:35:13 60 69.0 45.9 51.0 58.9 64.1 60.1 60.5 55.3 54.9 61.4 52.7

 In the RTA and Spectrogram modes, the user may choose to have AudioTool use a logarithmic or a linear scale for the frequency (Hz) axis.
-The choice is made via the menu, shown below:
+The choice is made via the Menu:

 Choosing "Set Lin Hz" menu option will change to the linear scale.

-Note that the Hz scale limits, and the dB scale limits, are saved by AudioTool when the user terminates the app: they are restored when the user restarts AudioTool.
+Note that the Hz scale limits, and the dB scale limits and increment, are saved by AudioTool when the user terminates the app: they are restored when the user restarts AudioTool.

 You can adjust the dB and frequency markings in the RTA and the dB marks in the Chart Recorder in the following way: